Haivision/srt/docs/API.md

 to lose an `SRT_EPOLL_IN` event if it fires while the socket is not in the epoll list.

-Once subscriptions are made, a waiting function can be called in order to block the call commonly for all subscribed sockets together and exit from waiting when the first one is ready.
-This can be waited up to the given timeout in `[ms]`, with two special values:
+Once the subscriptions are made, you can call an SRT polling function (`srt_epoll_wait` or `srt_epoll_uwait`) that will block until an event is raised on any of the subscribed sockets.
+This function will exit as soon as st least one event is deteted or a timeout occurs.
+The timeout is specified in `[ms]`, with two special values:

  - 0: check and report immediately (don't wait)
- - -1: wait indefinitely (also hangup until any event happens, not interruptable)
+ - -1: wait indefinitely (not interruptable, even by a system signal)

 There are some differences in the synopsis between these two: